Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 ## Description of TakeTwo Chrome Extension

-One of the issues that was identified early on in trying to build a model that can detect racial bias, was the lack of a data on racially biased words and phrases.
+One of the issues that was identified early on in trying to build a model that can detect racial bias, was the lack of a dataset on racially biased (particularly subtle rather than overt) words and phrases.

 The TakeTwo Chrome browser extension is a plugin to facilitate the capture and categorisation words and phrases that could be racially biased through a browser.
 The words and phrases can be categorised.
 The categories are defined in our [API](https://github.com/embrace-call-for-code/taketwo-webapi).